jjasghar/chef-google-compute/README.md

   request to modify or update metadata.
 You must always provide an up-to-date fingerprint hash in order to update or change metadata.

+* `metadata` -
+  The metadata key/value pairs to assign to instances that are created from this template.
+These pairs can consist of custom metadata or predefined keys.

+* `metadata/items`
+  An array of tags.
+Each tag must be 1-63 characters long, and comply with RFC1035.

 * `machine_type` -
   A reference to MachineType resource